How to invest 1 million pounds: what should you do with your money?

 There are three major asset classes (listed in increasing order of risk):

-Cash is your best option if you’ll need access to the money in the next year.
+Cash is often your best option if you’ll need access to the money in the next five years.

 If you’ll need access in the next one to five years, you should choose lower-risk investments, generally staying within the cash and bonds classes.